Northeast Bronx YMCA

 Their open arrangement is a gesture of openness and transparency, as if the building was welcoming you in a warm embrace.

 The facility offers pools, a gym, a wellness center, and community spaces, aiming to serve up to 15,000 members.
+A 24’ wide window offers a generous view of the Aquatic Center and its glulam roof.

 Entry ramp leading to the building entry. © Scott Frances